 Seattle, Washington…The Emerald City.
 Many articles have been written on it, many movies have been filmed here, Buzzfeed loves it, and people seem to flock here in droves to start a new life, myself included.
 And that’s because it’s freaking awesome.
 And once you’ve lived here for several years, you learn a thing or two.
 Like how to pronounce “Puyallup” (go ahead, try it.)
 Or the fact that 99 is almost always faster than I-5.
 Or that there is no bad weather, just bad gear.
-Or that you’re going to be called a wimp if you’re seen using an umbrella.
-(I don’t think I’ve ever met a population more stubborn than Seattle.
-Apparently being soaking wet and freezing looks way cooler than holding a protective shield over your body.)
+Or that you’re going to be called a wimp if you’re seen using an umbrella (I don’t think I’ve ever met a population more stubborn than Seattle; apparently being soaking wet and freezing looks way cooler than holding a protective shield over your body.)
 Also, jeans and a button-down shirt are considered dressing up here.
-And if you’re a dude, you probably sport a beard.
+If you’re a dude, you probably sport a beard.
 One so big you can store flowers and candy in it.
 And you probably use coconut oil to condition it every day.
 And you probably wear a flannel shirt.
-And Seattle has a name for you; it’s lumbersexual.
+Seattle has a name for you; it’s lumbersexual.
 Don’t worry, that’s a compliment.

 You will experience many rites of passage, such as waiting in line for six hours in 20-degree Fahrenheit weather in January for the annual REI garage sale because YES buying gear at 80% off is always worth it.
 Or going to Dick’s at 2:00 AM because you’re drunk and you want a burger (admittedly, I’ve never done this one before but I hear it’s a thing.)
-Or realizing that at some point you’re going to have to stop bitching about the rain and just go outside anyway and dance in it.
+Or realizing that at some point you’re going to have to stop complaining about the rain and just go outside anyway and dance in it.
 Because after all, Seattle is so damn beautiful because of all the rain.
 And it doesn’t actually rain all that much, it’s just the gloom.
 When I moved here in 2014, everyone said “oh yeah, the winters suck, but you’ll get used to it.
 Give it two years.”
 When they find out that I’m from Hawaii, they change their answer to “give it five years.”

 So here’s pretty much what a full year looks like in Seattle (I’ll begin with my favorite season):